likle/cwalk/docs/reference/cwk_path_get_basename.md

 ---
 title: cwk_path_get_basename
-description: Gets the basename from a file path.
+description: Gets the basename of a file path.
 ---

 _(since v1.0.0)_
-Gets the basename from a file path.
+Gets the basename of a file path.

 ## Description
 ```c